rogue07/Raspberry-Pi-Access-Control-System/README.md

 https://learn.adafruit.com/adafruit-pn532-rfid-nfc/python-circuitpython

-All files are in the .zip file.
+All files are in the documents.zip.

-1. Make sure the OS has a user named "accessc" and the files are put into the "Documents" folder.
+1. Make sure the OS has a user named "accessc" and files so it overrides the Documents folder.

 2. Unzip file:
-     $ unzip accessc.zip
+     $ unzip documents.zip

 3. Set a root password.
 From the command prompt run:
      $ sudo passwd root